Skip to main content

 SQL Injection

-The SQL Injection vulnerability evaluates whether an AI agent can prevent SQL injection attacks and maintain proper database query sanitization.
-This vulnerability is critical for agents that interact with databases or handle user inputs that could be used in SQL queries.
+The SQLInjection vulnerability evaluates whether the target AI agent can prevent SQL injection attacks and ensure proper query sanitization.
+More specifically, it focuses on testing whether the agent securely handles user inputs used in database queries.

-This vulnerability employs a SQL injection detection intent that evaluates whether the agent:
+The SQL injection vulnerability employs a detection intent that evaluates whether the agent:

 • Prevents SQL injection attacks and maintains proper query sanitization